jacobzouzou/es6/readme.md

 *****************************
 # component state
 *****************************
-state:
+## state
 use app logic to change state
 use UI logic to display state
 centralize state in top component child component must be stateless

-props:
+## props
-use by parent to pass value to child never be changed in child component allow child to access parent methods
+use by parent to pass value to child component never be changed in child component allow child to access parent methods

 *****************************
-* JSX
+# JSX
 *****************************
-HTML attribut standard guide:
+## HTML attribut standard guide
 - attribut name: camelCasing
 - class name camelCasing: <p className="header"></p>
-- attribute for: becames "htmlFor"
+- attribute "for": becames "htmlFor"

-Form
+## Form
 JSX add some changes to how HTML form works more consistent "onChange" event on : input, textarea, checkbox, radio, select
 vertical whitespace is eliminated

 **********************************
-DEPLOY APP
+# Deploy app
 **********************************
-npm run-script build
+> npm run-script build
-npm install -g serve
+> npm install -g serve
-run app> serve -s bulid
+> serve -s bulid (to run app)

-HOC (High Order Component)
+## HOC (High Order Component)
-component which take component as arg and returns component it use to extend or decorate an other component (composition) component name convention: begin with  "with..." (withButton)
+component which take component as arg and returns component it is used to extend or decorate an other component (composition) component name convention: begin with  "with..." (withButton)

 ******************************************************
-ROUTING
+# ROUTING
 *******************************************************
 install: npm install react-router-dom

-Two kind of routes:
+Two kinds of routes:
 BrowserRouter (build classic url): https://himoci.com/home
 HashRouter: https://himoci.com/#/home

 Three components for routing: BrowserRouter (Router), Route, and Link

 **********************************************************
-REDUX
+# REDUX
 **********************************************************
-use context API rather Redux (for mid app) a way to manage application state in external global store (like "vuex" in "vue.js") whole state of application is representated by one js object  called "State" (State tree) Action (must have a type): js object that describes a change in minimal way
+use context API rather Redux (for mid app) a way to manage application state in external global store (like "vuex" in "vue.js") whole state of application is representated by one js object  called "State" (State tree) Action (must have a type): js object whick describes a change in minimal way

-example:
+## examples
   Action type:
     const ADD_ITEM = 'ADD_ITEM'